intersystems/samples-FHIR-resource-repository/README.md

 2. When the command finishes running, from the IDE, open Management Portal by selecting **InterSystems > IRIS Management Portal** from the dropdown menu at the top.
 Terminal will be used again in the next section, so please do not close the Terminal window.
 Supply **tech/demo** for credentials in the Management Portal.

 3. From the Management Portal homepage, switch to the FHIRSERVER namespace and navigate to **Health** > **FHIR Configuration** > **Server Configuration** to set up a new FHIR R4 endpoint that stores FHIR data as JSON in a FHIR resource repository.
-Modify the following settings:
+Click the **plus sign**(+) and enter the following settings.
+You might have to wait several minutes for the end point get created.

     -  **Metadata** : HL7v40
     - **Interaction strategy**: _HS.FHIRServer.Storage.Json.InteractionsStrategy_